-- Find and assess information

-- Think critically

-- Choose and distinguish between reliable and unreliable sources

-- Organize and develop an argument - Persuade people in different circumstances by being aware of rhetorical contexts - Revise, edit, and proofread your own and others' work - Work collaboratively - Use technology for research and text production

-• Feel comfortable with standardized written English (the English of school and business) and know how to use it in writing.

-• Understand the need for and logic of documentation systems to give credit to the work and ideas of others.
+Find and assess information Think critically • Choose and distinguish between Organize and develop an argument reliable and unreliable sources Persuade people in different circumstances by being aware of rhetorical contexts Revise, edit, and proofread your own and others' work Work collaboratively Use technology for research and text Feel comfortable with standardized written English (the English of school and production business) and know how to use it in writing.
+Understand the need for and logic of documentation systems to give credit to the work and ideas of others.